KMean/ECDSA-NODE/readme.md

-## Alchemy University - Week 1 Project Overview
+## Alchemy University - My SOlution for Week 1

 The primary goal of this project is to familiarize ourselves with public key cryptography, specifically focusing on the process of digitally signing a message and having a server verify (recover your address) to confirm that the message has been authenticated by the corresponding private key.